 Find an Approved Solicitor on the National Counties Building Society

-I am buying a property and need a conveyancing solicitor in Manchester who is on the National Counties Building Society conveyancing.
-Could you point me in the right direction as regards a solicitor?
+I am looking to buy a house and require a conveyancing solicitor in who is on the National Counties Building Society solicitor.
+Could you point me in the right direction as regards a firm?

 Our service is a directory service for firms who wish to be listed as being on the approved conveyancing panel for National Counties Building Society .
 We don’t recommend any particular firm.